Marguerite Sawyer Davis: Adulthood

-The Hills did not have any children.
-James Norman Hill died in 1932 and Marguerite was said to have been left with an estate estimated at $80 million, but she was only left $2 million of the Hill fortune.
+According to a census, the Hills had at least one child, Marguerite, named after her mother; the child died in her youth.
+James Norman Hill died in 1932 and Marguerite, his wife, was said to have been left with an estate estimated at $80 million, but she was only left $2 million of the Hill fortune.
 Her husband was buried at the James Norman Hill mausoleum in Woodland Cemetery in Bronx, New York.
 Marguerite grew the money she was left from her husband from $2 to $9 million, she said, by the efforts of her financial adviser and common sense.

 Marguerite next married Herbert Neal, a descendant of John Adams, on October 3, 1933 in Elkton, Maryland.
 He worked for Standard Oil Company of New York for 20 years.
 They spent their honeymoon in South America, France, and Spain.
 Shortly after, she returned from a trip to Honolulu and found that Herbert Neal was staying with another woman in a New Orleans Hotel.
 They were divorced in 1937.
 After the divorce, she resumed the name Marguerite Hill.
 She then entertained at Big Tree Farm in New York, Palm Beach, and in Washington, D.C. and dated a number of society men.
 She was good friends and vacationed with David S. Cowles, Baron George Wrangall, and Jean Saint Cyr.
 Wrangall had given a toast to her, "the most glorious woman in the world."
 On Long Island, she favored clam bakes and sometimes had impromptu parties that lasted a week.
 She had a large collection of jewelry featuring diamonds, emeralds, rubies, sapphires, and other gems; the collection was stolen from her jewel safe at the Big Tree Farm in October 1942.
 The collection including heirloom pieces, and was worth at least $350,000, but she soon began to rebuild a collection.

 In 1946, Marguerite married Blevins Davis at the Mayflower Hotel in Washington, D.C.
 The ceremony was attended by Bess Truman.
 The Harry S. Truman family had been neighbors and lifelong friends of her husband.
 After the wedding, the couple took the ship America to Europe for their honeymoon.